mvolkmann/blog/src/flutter.md

 1. Click a platform button such as "App Store" or "Play Store".
 1. Enter the "App name"
 1. Enter the "Google Play package" which is the bundle ID.
+1. Create a "Service Account credentials JSON" file.
+   THIS IS EXTREMEMLY COMPLICATED!!!
+   See the "How do I create this?" link.
+   TODO: RESUME HERE!

 1. TODO: Information missing here!
 1. Click the "Create project" button.